actonmass/actonmass.org/content/issues/immigration.md

       registry[3](#reference-3).
 Massachusetts could have acted during the Trump administration to stand up against federal abuse, but our state government dropped the ball.
-  - title: Drivers Licenses
-    text: A far too common occurence over recent years has been families torn apart because an undocumented person was pulled over for a routine traffic stop.
-      A drivers' license would allow these routine traffic stops to just be routine traffic stops, and contribute to road safety to boot.
-That's why many states including most recently Virginia, have passed laws allowing immigrants to get licenses regardless of immigration status.
-Not Massachusetts.
-questions:
-  - title: Will dangerous criminals be released without punishment because of SCA?
-    text: No. The Act merely provides some due process protections for all residents.
-Those who are deemed a threat to public safety will not be released, just like under current law.
-Law enforcement will still be able to work with ICE to make arrests and detain people, as long as a judge issues a warrant.
-The Act was carefully crafted to allow law enforcement to go after criminals, while still respecting the civil rights of everyone.
-  - title: Will SCA cause an increase in crime?
-    text: Absolutely not!
-There are already plenty of sanctuary jurisdictions across the nation, and studies have found that sanctuary jurisdictions are actually safer than comparable non-sanctuary jurisdictions.
 references:
   - key: "1"
     title: Cramer, Maria, “ICE arrested 7 people as they sought permanent status in